All about invoicing and payment

 If you’ve been charged ‘current’ fees for content that is actually backfile, it’s probably because the wrong date was put in the publication date field.
 We have had instances where members have accidentally put the date they registered the content into that field, rather than the date of publication.

 You can fix this by updating your metadata with the correct publication dates.
 Please let us know as soon as you’ve done this so we can provide you with an amended invoice.

-My Similarity Check document checking invoice doesn’t match the number of documents I’ve checked in iThenticate
+My Similarity Check document checking invoice doesn’t match the number of submissions/documents I’ve checked in iThenticate

 Documents above a certain size are considered more than one document

 For billing purposes, a single document is considered anything of 25,000 words or fewer.

 So if you check a document of 25,001-50,000 words, it will be considered 2 document checks.
 If you check a document of 50,001-75,000 words, it will be considered 3 document checks.
 And so on.

 It’s important to check the ‘documents’ column in the iThenticate report and not the ‘submissions’ column as you are invoiced for the number of documents checked and not files submitted.